The allure and unease of jellyfish: Nature’s graceful enigma

 These are the jellyfish featured:

-Barrel jellyfish (Rhizostoma sp.) is often washed up on South African shores.
+Barrel jellyfish (Rhizostoma sp.) are often washed up on South African shores.
 It looks like a translucent white-blue bell and has no tentacles(those protrusions along the rim are really little arms with clubs at the end).
-The sting of this jellyfishis harmless.
+The sting of this jellyfish is harmless.
 In the Far East, it is farmed and eaten.

 Purple compass jellyfish (Chrysaora africana) has a shape that resembles a flattened hemisphere.
 Its sting may be mildly painful, but it won’t kill you.
 Purple compass jellyfish occur along the west coast of southern Africa, from South Africa to Gabon.